Update: Early Blues has won the “Blues Book of the Year” Award — 2016 Living Blues Critics’ Poll

-For the past two years, I’ve been busy writing books about music.
-The first of these, Early Blues: The First Stars of Blues Guitar, is now available from the University of Minnesota Press.
+For the past three years, I’ve been busy writing books about music rather than updating this website.
+The first of these books, Early Blues: The First Stars of Blues Guitar, is now available from the University of Minnesota Press.
 In it, you’ll find expanded versions of a few of the articles that were previously available here, as well as new profiles.
 Here are the chapters:

 Sylvester Weaver: The First Blues Guitarist on Record